17swifts/CommunityMapping/README.md

 API tests can be used to test the API's in your application.

-Tests for your GraphQL endpoints are automatically written for you.
-They can be used as a basis for creating new custom tests or be used to test the bot-written API methods.
-Tests for your REST API endpoints are also written automatically, and can be used in the same way.
+Tests for the  GraphQL and REST API endpoints were automatically written by the Bot, and custom tests are based on this framework.

 To run the API tests in your server-side, navigate to the `testtarget` directory within your project and run the following command: